guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

 ## Human Readable Verification

-# Fourth Principle : Responding to change
+# Fourth value : Responding to change

 How can the code help us to facilitate any responses to change?